dbarania/utwente_wireless_communication_simulator/README.md

 2. Data size is represented as an integer
 3. Bandwidth is represented as amount of data units transferred to server in a time unit
 4. CPU performance is represented as maximum amount operations performed in a time unit
-5. There is a data delay between IoT hub and servers represented in time units, data will start arriving at the server after this delay
+5. There is a data delay between IoT hub and servers represented in time units